shrogalzh/Smart-Container/README.md

 Functional Requirements for the Smart Container is :

-• The user can login to the system
+• The user can login to the system \n
 • The administrator create an account for collector
 • The administrator set a password for each container
 • The administrator can edit container in the system